32nd in the world for English Language and Literature

 Comparative Literature at Leeds

-Our comparative literature course combines the study of English literature with different literatures from around the world.
+Our comparative literature degree combines the study of English literature with different literatures from around the world.

-You'll be introduced to issues such as genre, narratology and reception, and will study themes such as myth, fable, borders, ethics, dystopias and different postcolonialisms, drawing on examples from a range of different cultures and periods, such as the reception of The Odyssey or the ways in which contemporary literature is adapted and translated for the global market.
+You'll be introduced to a range of issues such as genre, narratology and reception, and will study themes such as myth, fable and different postcolonialisms, drawing on examples from a range of different cultures and periods.

 From the School of Languages, Cultures and Societies you’ll study texts (from translations) taught by literature specialists in: Ancient Greek, Arabic, Chinese, French, German, Italian, Japanese, Latin, Portuguese, Russian and Spanish.